This API request is now being described as a

 The response headers include the Content-Type that was specified when the file was uploaded.
 They also include the X-Bz-FileName and X-Bz-Content-Sha1 headers, plus X-Bz-Info-* headers for any custom file info that was provided with the upload.
 The X-Bz-FileName uses percent-encoding, as if it were a URL parameter.

-The account that the bucket is in.
+The bucket that the file is in.

 |400||bad_bucket_id||The requested bucket ID does not match an existing bucket.|